Bankruptcy in the UK: What You Need to Know Before Taking the Last Resort

 Managing your emotions

-If someone has petitioned for bankruptcy, you must understand what this means for you and how you can limit the impact.
-Often, the most significant asset at risk is usually your home, so you must understand what role it plays in bankruptcy and under what circumstances you can protect it.
+If someone has petitioned for bankruptcy, you must understand what this means for you and how to limit its impact.
+Often, the most significant asset at risk is your home, so you need to know its role in bankruptcy and the circumstances under which you can protect it.
 The more knowledge you have, the better prepared you will be to handle this situation.
-As always, we've got you covered; take a look at the article in the purple box below, where we talk about how you can keep your home during bankruptcy.
+As always, we've got you covered; take a look at the article in the purple box below, where we discuss how you can keep your home during bankruptcy.

 Bankruptcy and your home